scality/Zenko/docs/Installation/Installation_Guide.rst

 ################

 Set up a cluster of five nodes conforming to the specifications listed above.
-If you are using MetalK8s, do this by cloning the MetalK8s repo from https://github.com/scality/metalk8s.
-Follow the Quickstart guide (in docs/usage/quickstart.rst) to install Kubernetes on your cluster.
+If you are using MetalK8s, do this by downloading the latest stable MetalK8s source code from the MetalK8s releases page: https://github.com/scality/metalk8s/releases.
+Follow the Quickstart guide (in docs/usage/quickstart.rst) to install MetalK8s on your cluster.

 Use a Fresh Cluster
 ===================